lrotermund/blog/content/posts/event-sourcing_the-naive-approach.md

 product and adds it to the product information system to enrich it with data.
 This must be a Create Product operation!
 The content department adds a new description to the product?
 That must be an Update Product operation!
 The shipping container has just arrived - more stock!
-That must be an update operation!
+That must be an Update Product operation!

 As developers, we are sometimes pretty good at generalising things - in fact, we are trained to do so.
 From day one, we learn to reuse code and generalise it